You are here

 New District Administrators

 This webpage is designed to help new district administrators and independent charter school (ICS) administrators get started with DPI.
 Its goal is to give district administrators a guide for their responsibilities and to provide supporting resources for their positions.
 We welcome your feedback on how we can provide additional support to you as you lead Wisconsin's school districts.
 To do so, please click Contact Us at the bottom of the page.
-This will submit a Help Desk ticket to the Customer Services Team.
+This will submit a Help Desk ticket to the Partner Support Team.

 back to WISEdata Help pages